 “Time for you to join your classmates in the reception line,” he said shooing her away.

 Now or never, thought Maddie as she walked over to Mika.

 “I hear your Kevin’s girlfriend now,” said Mika as she approached.

 “Jenna!”
-Maddie stammered to herself.
+Maddie muttered to herself.
 I should have sworn her to secrecy.

 “I don’t care if he’s your boyfriend.
 My mom says its too early for me to have one anyways.”

 Maddie watched her mom’s efforts to keep Jenna’s mom from sitting with them, while her dad welcomed her.
-She loved that about her dad, he was considerate and kind to everyone.
-She could count on him to listen and hear what she was saying, even if he didn’t always agree with what she said or wanted.
+She loved that about him, he was considerate and kind to everyone.
+She could count on him to listen to what she had to say, even if he didn’t always agree with her.